MohamedGalal-2/Posix-Complaint-Shell/README.md

 ```

 ### Usage
-To start the shell, run the compiled executable:
+Start the shell by running the compiled executable:

 ```bash
 ./posix_shell